 Eventually Cody was joined by Bailey, a blue roan from Ranbatan breeder at Canonbie.
 Bailey was an attractive little dog with a wonderful temperament.
 Sadly, from the day of his arrival, he gained weight worryingly slowly.
 At 17 weeks, he suddenly fell ill one evening and died the next morning.
 He may have ingested something toxic.
 Or, as the vets believe in view of his failure to develop, he had an underlying congenital problem, such as a liver shunt.
 One will never know.

 Bailey was quickly followed by Darcy, a blue roan from the well known Milalder kennels.
-Now one year old, Darcy is proving to be a lovely, most affectionate, and extremely active young cocker.
-Although not yet fully grown, he clearly is going to be a relatively small dog.
-Being a very light blue roan, he is striking in appearance, and is much admired.
+Now 18 months old, Darcy is proving to be a lovely, most affectionate, and extremely active young cocker.
+He is a relatively small cocker, and being a very light blue roan with lovely flecks, he is striking in appearance.
+Needless to say, he is much admired.

 The Cocker Gallery